Skip to content

 The Prisma Health/University of South Carolina School of Medicine Columbia Plastic Surgery Residency Program accepts one resident into each year of training, to provide the greatest possible individual attention to the growth and development of the knowledge base and technical skills of the surgeon.

 Developing the skills for critical thinking and lifelong learning are important aspects of the training and will be strongly emphasized.
-The first three years will focus on a broad education in principles of surgery, to include rotations in general surgery, emergency room medicine, critical care, neurosurgery, otolaryngology, orthopedic surgery, pediatric surgery, dermatology, transplant surgery, trauma and colorectal surgery.
-Rotations on the plastic surgery service will also occur.
+The first two years will focus on a broad education in principles of surgery, to include rotations in general surgery, critical care, neurosurgery, otolaryngology, orthopedic surgery, pediatric surgery, dermatology, and oral surgery.
+Junior residents also rotate on the plastic surgery service, working one-on-one with attendings in our apprenticeship model.

 The program will also feature didactic instruction as well as various conferences to include: morbidity and mortality conferences, cancer and breast conference, hand conference and journal club.
 Call schedules, policies and vacations will adhere to ACGME guidelines.

-All of our faculty are dedicated to and enjoy teaching future plastic surgeons in an atmosphere of mutual respect for both ourselves and our patients.
+All faculty are dedicated to and enjoy teaching future plastic surgeons in an atmosphere of mutual respect for both ourselves and our patients.
 The plastic surgery training program is intimately involved with the University of South Carolina School of Medicine, and medical school students in the 3rd and 4th years routinely rotate onto the plastic surgery service.
+Students from other programs are encouraged to apply for Externships through the Visiting Student Learning Opportunities program of the AAMC.